 We won't get into sorting every Louis from every Charles or Francis just yet – that's too complicated right now, especially since French royalty wasn't particularly fertile.
 Often, monarchs had to look well beyond their immediate families for successors, which makes French royal history almost impossible to follow.

-But do not fear – we'll sort it a little later, when I talk to you about major historical events and monuments, which will make it all crystal clear.
+But do not fear – we'll sort it a little later, when I talk to you about major historical events and monuments.
+It will all make sense.

-After Napoleon ignominiously lost to the British at Waterloo, the royals returned briefly but were ousted.
+Speaking of Napoleon, after he ignominiously lost to the British at Waterloo, the royals returned briefly but were ousted.
 And ousted again.
 And so the French Republic began.
 For now, we'll leave World Wars I and II aside, along with French post-colonialism, because all these feature prominently in many of the stories you'll be reading on this website.
+It's enough to know that France's history is impossibly rich and, at times, simply impossible.

 Most of France speaks French as a native language, although there are minorities, like those who speak Flemish in the north or German in the northeast, Italian or Catalan in the southeast or Basque in the southwest or Arabic in the immigrant community.
 Each of these will get ample attention, don't worry.